Search for strongly interacting dark matter at Belle II: summary

 \section{summary}

-In this study, we investigate the potential of Belle II experiment to detect strongly-interacting DM that couples to electrons.
-As the interaction of DM with electrons becomes strong, DM can no longer evade detection but instead deposit significant energy in the calorimeter, leading to ECL clusters.
-In such cases, the events from the process $e^+e^-\to\chi\bar{\chi} \gamma$ are unlikely to meet the criteria of the mono-photon trigger, thus leading to a ceiling on the mono-photon constraints.
+This study explores the potential of Belle II experiment to detect strongly-interacting DM that couples to electrons.
+As the interaction strength between DM and electrons increases, DM can no longer evade detection but instead deposit significant energy in the calorimeter, leading to ECL clusters.
+Thus, for strongly-interacting DM, the mono-photon channel becomes invalid.
+Instead, the visible signatures in the ECL, including di-cluster and mono-cluster channels, assume significance.

 To illustrate the sensitivity of Belle II to strongly-interacting DM, we consider several light mediator models with mass less than 10 MeV, including the vector mediator, the axial-vector mediator, the scalar mediator, and the pseudo-scalar mediator.
 We analyze constraints on such mediators from various experiments, including electron $g-2$, electron beam dump experiments, electron-positron colliders, and {M\o ller} scattering.
-We find that these experiments impose a strong constraint on the coupling between the light mediator and electron.
+We find that these experiments impose a strong constraint on the coupling between the light mediator and electrons.
 Nonetheless, there is significant parameter space allowed: $g_e \lesssim 10^{-4}$ for mediator mass $\sim 10$ MeV.
+We note that couplings to electrons can be substantial if there is more than one mediator.

-We analyze the DM-induced cluster signals at the ECL, which include the di-cluster and the mono-cluster channels.
-Similar to the mono-photon channel, the mono-cluster channel also has a ceiling.
-In contrast, the di-cluster channel does not have a ceiling.
-We find that the di-cluster channel can probe the parameter space above the mono-photon ceiling.
+We calculate the exclusion regions for the three different channels at Belle II: di-cluster, mono-cluster, and mono-photon.
+While the mono-cluster and mono-photon channels exhibit both a lower boundary and an upper boundary (ceiling), the di-cluster channel is characterized solely by a lower boundary.
+Remarkably, we find that the lower boundaries of the di-cluster channel typically reside below the upper boundaries of the mono-photon channel.
+Therefore, the integration of these two channels proves effective in exploring the entire parameter space above the lower boundaries of the mono-photon exclusion region.